Linear Programming in Excel using Solver

 In cell D3 and D5 to D7, we need to apply the excel formula i.e. Cost * Cost Per Unit.
 Cost Price we need to arrive from solver in cell B2 & C2.
 To apply the formula as below.

 After setting up this we need to go to the solver tool in excel.
-Solver tool is available under the Data tab in excel.
+The solver tool is available under the Data tab in excel.

-If your excel spreadsheet is not showing this option then you need to enable it.
-To enable this solver option to follow below steps.
+If your spreadsheet is not showing this option then you need to enable it.
+To enable this solver option to follow the below steps.

-Step 1: Go to the File tab then, under File tab click on “Options”.
+- Step 1: Go to the File tab then, under the File tab click on “Options”.

 Now we can see “Solver Add-in” under the DATA tab.

-To apply solver go to the DATA tab and click on “Solver” we will see below window.
+- To apply solver go to the DATA tab and click on “Solver” we will see below the window.

 In the above window, our first option is “Set Objective”.